Shoulder Replacement in Columbus & New Albany, OH

 One of the most exciting developments in total shoulder replacements has been the utilization of patient-specific techniques to improve position of the replacement.
 In this scenario, a pre-operative CT scan is used to create a patient-specific “guide” that helps the surgeon place the shoulder implant in the perfect position for the patient.
 The theory is that better replacement position may lead to better function and longer implant survival.
 Not every patient is a candidate for this technology, but your surgeon will evaluate you for all options that will lead to improved outcomes and implant longevity, including patient-specific technology like this.
 JIS Orthopedics was the first practice in the US to use this technology and was integral in its development.

-Request an appointment today with one of our shoulder experts to talk about shoulder replacement surgery (link)
+Schedule an appointment today with one of our shoulder experts to talk discuss if this surgery is the right option for you.
+It’s our goal to help you live without limits!